Stonelinks/stonelinks.github.io/contents/projects/stoolbotics/download.md

 #### Prebuilt (recommended)

 Stoolbotics comes in a pre-packaged, portable build for Windows.
-You can download it from Lucas' Dropbox here: [http://dl.dropbox.com/u/4428042/simulator.zip](http://dl.dropbox.com/u/4428042/simulator.zip).
+You can download it from Lucas' Google Drive [here](https://drive.google.com/open?id=0B8M9JkcII4wdTWxQSjRHWU13WkE).

 Simply unzip and run <code>stoolbotics.bat</code>, and you should be up and running!